161989 Cacus

-161989 Cacus (provisional designation: ') is a stony asteroid, classified as near-Earth object and a potentially hazardous asteroid of the Apollo group, approximately 1 kilometer in diameter.
+161989 Cacus (provisional designation: ') is a stony asteroid, classified as a near-Earth object and a potentially hazardous asteroid of the Apollo group, approximately 1 kilometer in diameter.
 It was discovered on 8 February 1978, by German astronomer Hans-Emil Schuster at ESO's La Silla Observatory in northern Chile.
 Its orbit is confined between Venus and Mars.

 This minor planet was named from Roman mythology, after Cacus, a fire-breathing monster, which was killed by Hercules.
 The official naming citation was published by the Minor Planet Center on 24 November 2007 (M.P.C.
 61270).